BradWBeer/clinch/README.md

 * Load plug-ins for more functionality.
 [Done]

+### Features in Active Development

+* Automatic interactive garbage collection of OpenGL resources.

+* Intelligent rendering, only updating items which have changed and are currently in use.

+* Automatic dependancy tracking between objects.

 ### Clinch Plug-ins:

 * 3d physics with joints and motors using the ODE physics engine.
 [Done]